Spouse Visa to ILR: Step-by-Step Guide 2026

 6. Incorrect or incomplete form

-Mistakes on the SET(M) form — wrong dates, missing travel entries, incorrect financial figures — can lead to delays or refusals.
+Mistakes on the SET(M) form (wrong dates, missing travel entries, incorrect financial figures) can lead to delays or refusals.
 Double-check every section, especially your travel history (cross-reference against passport stamps and flight records) and financial details.
 If in doubt, have an immigration adviser review your application before submission.

 After ILR: path to citizenship

-What ILR gives you
+What indefinite leave to remain gives you

-• Access to public funds: You become eligible for Universal Credit, Housing Benefit, and other welfare benefits if needed.
+- Access to public funds: You become eligible for Universal Credit, Housing Benefit, and other welfare benefits if needed.

-• Right to study: No restrictions on courses.
+- Right to study: No restrictions on courses.
 You may be eligible for home fee status and student finance.

 Path to British citizenship